terrapower/armi/doc/user/inputs/blueprints.rst

 Systems
 =======
-Once assemblies are defined they can be grouped together into the Core, the spent fuel pool, etc.
+Once assemblies are defined they can be grouped together into the Core, the spent fuel pool (SFP), etc.

 A complete reactor structure with a core and a SFP may be seen below::